arms0333/Ottawa-Weather-Widget/README.md

 [Weather Widget Link](http://arms0333.github.io/weather_widget/ "Ottawa weather Widget")

-   This application was made for my first year Javascript class, I learned about API's and how to access free resources with an API key.
+   This application was made for my first year Javascript class, where I learned about using API's by setting up a key to retrieve information of the weather.

+###How to understand the code